ryannoort/store/README.md

 Items and collections can be described using metadata.
 Metadata can be specified as a group of descriptive fields called metadata sets.
 Each such metadata set can be further grouped into “types”, and items and collections can be created based on a selected type.
 This way, when an item or a collection is created, it will contain a defined set of fields.

 A collection contains both items and collections.
 An item can be a digital object representing a page, a media clip, etc. A collection of such items could represent a narrative.
-A collection could also contain sub collections, representing multiple narratives.
+A collection could also contain sub collections, representing sections of a narrative.

 ## Interface

 The front page of STORE shows the list of top level collections.
-When clicked on each top collection, it shows a detailed view of the collection, with consists of a tree view of the children and a map.
+When clicked on each top level collection, it shows a detailed view of the collection, which consists of a tree view of the children and a map.

 This interface allows drill-down through child items and collections so that one can walk through a nested tree representation of a narrative.